Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 Mossman was forced to tell his mariners they had to keep working, a conversation that was replicated by captains and ship operators around the world.
 The U.S. Navy instituted a “gangways up” order that prevented military and civilian sailors alike from leaving their ships.
 Ports in even the most avidly seafaring nations refused to allow mariners ashore.

-Roughly 400,000 seafarers were stranded on ships around the globe at the peak of the “crew change crisis” in late 2020, according to the International Maritime Organization; now, about 200,000 are stuck.
+Roughly 400,000 seafarers were stranded on ships around the globe at the peak of the “crew-change crisis” in late 2020, according to the International Maritime Organization; now, about 200,000 are stuck.
 Some have been at sea for as long as 20 months, though 11 months is the maximum time allowed by the IMO.
-The situation threatens to grow more dire in the coming months, industry experts say, as mariners desperately try to access to coronavirus vaccines, their situation complicated by a web of complex logistics and workplaces often situated thousands of miles offshore.
+The situation threatens to grow more dire in the coming months, industry experts say, as mariners desperately try to access coronavirus vaccines, their situation complicated by a web of complex logistics and workplaces often situated thousands of miles offshore.

 [Cancellations due to coronavirus drive fear among cruise workers about being sent home without pay]

-World leaders have called the crew change crisis a humanitarian emergency.
+World leaders have called the crew-change crisis a humanitarian emergency.
 It is also a cautionary tale about essential but oft-ignored global supply chains.
 Industry officials told The Washington Post there’s been an increase in severe injuries and mental health concerns — including suicide at sea — as mariners have yearned to leave their ships and return home.

 The industry also is grappling with staffing shortages while seeing unprecedented demand for its services, a situation that worsened when a container ship ran aground last month in the Suez Canal and blocked the crucial waterway for nearly a week.